MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML IIIb - Perceptron.md

 # Perceptron

 ## Recall questions
-      -
+      - What is the category of NN?
+      - What was the basic idea behind NN?
+      - Describe the model of a perceptron.
+What is the step function?
+What are the parameters to tune?
+      - What is the learned function in a perceptron?
+Is it different from the step function?
+      - How can we visualize a linear decision boundary?
+Is it different, say, from DT boxes?
+      - Describe the perceptron training algorithm.
+What is an epoch?
+      - Why do we need a more powerful model than perceptrons?

 ## Introduction to neural networks

 ### Neural network

-Neural network is a class of ML algorithm that belongs to the category of supervised and semi supervised learning.
+Neural network is a class of ML algorithm that belongs to the category of ==supervised and semi supervised learning==.

-The learned function is continuous and linear for the perceptrons, while other advanced algorithm learn non linear functions
+The l==earned function is continuous and linear for the perceptrons, while other advanced algorithm learn non linear functions==
 - both classifiers and regressors can be trained.

 ### History of NN

-Neural networks were born as a way to mimic the biological neural systems like the one in humans.
-In these systems, intelligent behaviour is due to an "emergent" property of a large number of simple units rather than from explicitely encoded symbolic rules and algorithms.
+Neural networks were ==born as a way to mimic the biological neural systems like the one in humans.== In these systems, ==intelligent behaviour is due to an "emergent" property== of a large number of simple units rather than from explicitely encoded symbolic rules and algorithms.
 - but this emergent behaviour has not be explained yet

-The idea is also to emulate the massive parallelism of human brain
+The ==idea is also to emulate the massive parallelism of human brain==
 - the human brain is infinetely less "powerful" compared to a pc, but can compute some tasks much faster, like for image recognition

 The following aspects of the human brain were replicated: